dustmoo/qtip/README.md

 Here are the changes I have made:

+12-7-2009

+* Integrated Craig's image preload function into this version of the script.
+Note: Script now requires the jquery.preload.js plugin.

+12-4-2009

-* Added Craigs opacity fix for to the afterShow function to prevent the tip opacity being set wrong when tip drawing is interrupted.
+* Added Craig's opacity fix for to the afterShow function to prevent the tip opacity being set wrong when tip drawing is interrupted.
 * Raised the base z-index to a higher number to prevent z-index conflicts.
 * Added functionality so that unfocus can be used with other hide actions, i.e.